 Who do I go to if I have a problem?
 Curriculum issues should be addressed to your teacher or to the Head of Department.
 Pastoral issues should be referred to your tutor.
-The Sixth Form Team is also able to help with any issues you might have.
+The Head of Sixth Form is also able to help with any issues you might have.